-The Decker College of Nursing and Health Sciences (DCNHS), Division of Health and Wellness Studies, seeks applicants for a Lecturer position with specializations in Recreation and Martial Arts.
-This full-time (10 month), non-tenure track faculty position has an anticipated start date of Fall 2021, and is renewable annually.
+The Decker College of Nursing and Health Sciences (DCNHS), Division of Health and Wellness Studies, seeks applicants for Adjunct Instructors with specialty areas in the following: Nutrition, Exercise Science, Athletic Training, Community/Public Health, Health Promotion, Stress Management, Aquatics, Strength and Conditioning, Yoga, Tai Chi, Martial Arts, and Self-Defense.
+These positions are part-time, non-tenure track faculty positions with an anticipated start date of August 2022 for the Fall 2022 semester, renewable annually.

-Preference will be given to candidates who have taught in higher education and have experience teaching Recreation, Martial Arts, fitness-based exercise, and health-related courses in a traditional and on-line environment.
-The position will require teaching general education courses as well as courses in the Health and Wellness Studies Minor.
-Additional faculty responsibilities may include student advising, committee assignments, scholarship, and service to the university.
+Preference will be given to candidates who have taught in higher education and have experience teaching exercise and a health-related curriculum in a traditional and on-line environment.
+Candidates with additional certifications will be given high priority.
+The positions will require teaching general education courses as well as courses in the Health and Wellness Studies Minor.
+Additional faculty responsibilities include attendance at the evening faculty meetings at the start of each semester.
 Experience with a variety of technology including on-line learning environments and innovative classroom teaching is preferred.
-Having additional relevant exercise and wellness related certifications as well as participation and membership in professional organizations is encouraged.
+Having relevant exercise and wellness related certifications as well as participation and membership in professional organizations is encouraged.

-Salary and benefits are competitive and commensurate with experience and academic preparation.
-Application review will begin as soon as possible and remain open until the position is filled.
+Salary and benefits are aligned with SUNY UUP member negotiated benefits.
 The position reports to the Director of Health and Wellness Studies.

-Qualified applicants must hold a Master's degree with preference given to doctoral candidates (ABD) or (PhD) in a Recreation or health-related field.
-Certifications from Martial Arts Governing Bodies, ACSM, ACE or equivalent are desirable.
-A minimum of 3 years of full-time teaching in a higher education, recreation, martial arts, or health and wellness program is requested.
+Qualified applicants must hold a minimum of a Master's degree in a related field with preference given to doctoral candidates (ABD) or (PhD) in an exercise/health-related field.
+Certifications from ACSM, CHES, Registered Dietitian (RD) or equivalent are desirable.
+A minimum of 2 years of teaching in a higher education, health and wellness or nutrition program is requested.